Joey-Jiao/metro/README.md

 A tree-structured LLM chat interface for non-linear thinking and learning.

-## The Problem
+## Why

-LLM chat interfaces are linear.
-You send a message, get a response, scroll down, repeat.
-But learning doesn't work that way.
+Most LLM chat interfaces are linear — send a message, get a response, keep scrolling.
+This works for simple questions, but complex learning naturally branches.
+An unfamiliar term leads to a side question, which leads to another, and before long the original thread is buried.

-When you're trying to understand something complex, you branch.
-You hit a term you don't understand, so you ask about it.
-That leads to another question.
-Eventually you want to go back to where you started, but now you've lost the thread, or you're managing five separate conversations that should be one.

-## The Solution

-Metro treats conversations as trees, not threads.
+Metro treats conversations as trees instead of threads, allowing exploration of sub-questions while preserving the main line of inquiry.

 - Branch from any message to explore a sub-question
-- See your entire exploration as a visual graph on a canvas
+- See the entire exploration as a visual graph on a canvas
 - Collapse branches into summaries to reduce clutter
-- Return to your main line of inquiry without losing context
+- Return to the main thread without losing place
 - Organize related explorations into projects

-## Design Intentions
+## Design

-Metro is built for personal knowledge exploration, not enterprise deployment.
+Metro is a personal knowledge exploration tool.

-**Trees, not graphs.** Branches are for bounded sub-questions.
-You explore, you understand, you return to the main thread.
-There is no "merge" operation.
-This is intentional — merging conversation branches creates semantic confusion.
-If you need synthesis, do it yourself on the main branch.
+**Trees, not graphs.** Branches are for bounded sub-questions — explore, understand, then return to the main thread.
+There is no "merge" operation, since merging conversation branches tends to create more confusion than clarity.
+Synthesis happens naturally on the main thread.

-**Canvas as primary view.** The graph isn't a sidebar or a minimap.
-It's the main interface.
-You should be able to see the shape of your thinking at a glance: where you went deep, where you branched, where you got stuck.
+**Canvas as primary view.** The graph is the main interface, not a sidebar or minimap.
+It provides an overview of the exploration at a glance — where it went deep, where it branched, where it got stuck.

-**Summaries over scrolling.** Each node shows a short summary by default.
-Click to expand.
-This lets you navigate a long exploration without endless scrolling.
+**Summaries over scrolling.** Each node shows a short summary by default, expandable on click.
+This makes navigating long explorations easier without endless scrolling.

-**Local-first, bring your own key.** Your data stays on your machine.
-You provide your own API key.
+**Local-first, bring your own key.** All data stays local.
+Users provide their own API key.
 No accounts, no sync, no telemetry.

 ## Stack